HTTP-RPC/Kilo/README.md

 <img src="README/api.png" width="640px"/>

-Methods are grouped by resource path.
+Endpoints are grouped by resource path.
 Implementations can provide additional information about service types and operations using the `Description` annotation.
 For example:

 ```java
 @WebServlet(urlPatterns = {"/math/*"}, loadOnStartup = 1)